-Any student found inappropriately attired will be dismissed from the clinical site immediately and appropriate disciplinary action determined by the Clinical Coordinator.
-Any clinical time missed due to dress code violation will be made up by the student at a later date.
+Any student found inappropriately attired will be dismissed from the clinical site immediately and appropriate disciplinary action will be determined by the Clinical Coordinator.
+Clinical time missed due to dress code violation must be made up by the student.
 Make-up time will be determined by the Clinical Coordinator in coordination with the Clinical Affiliate Supervisor.